Caspian Airlines Flight 7908

 Caspian Airlines Flight 7908 was a scheduled commercial flight from Tehran, Iran, to Yerevan, Armenia, that crashed near the village of Jannatabad, outside the city of Qazvin in north-western Iran, on 15 July 2009.
 All 153 passengers and 15 crew members on board died.

-The crash was the fourth deadliest aviation incident in Iran behind Iran Air Flight 655 (1988), the Iran Ilyushin Il-76 crash (2003), and Ukraine International Airlines Flight 752 (2020).
-It was also the second-deadliest aviation incident in 2009 behind Air France Flight 447.

-The subsequent crash investigation found that the incident had been caused by fatigue failure and consequent disintegration of a rotor disc in the left hand engine (engine #1).
-In addition to the failure of that engine, fragments of the disc severed two of the three hydraulic control systems, and damaged fuel lines for the centre engine (engine #2).
-Fuel leaking from these damaged lines ignited, causing a large fire which then destroyed components that controlled the elevators and rudder, resulting in the pilots losing control of the aircraft.
+The subsequent crash investigation found that the incident had been caused by fatigue failure and consequent disintegration of a rotor disc in the left hand engine (engine No. 1).
+Fragments of the disc severed two of the three hydraulic control systems and damaged fuel lines for the center engine (engine No. 2).
+Fuel leaking from these damaged lines ignited, causing a large fire.
+The engine failure also severed the control rods on the tail of the plane, resulting in the pilots losing control of the aircraft.

-Aircraft and crew
+Aircraft

-The aircraft was a Tupolev Tu-154M built in 1987 and operated by Iran's Caspian Airlines, according to a spokesman for Iran's aviation agency.

-The crashed aircraft had registration EP-CPG, an aircraft which entered service on 20 April 1987 as YA-TAR for Bakhtar Afghan Airlines and was sold to Ariana Afghan Airlines in 1988.
+The aircraft was a Tupolev Tu-154M built in 1987 and operated by Iran's Caspian Airlines.
+The aircraft had registration EP-CPG, an aircraft which entered service on 20 April 1987 as YA-TAR for Bakhtar Afghan Airlines and was sold to Ariana Afghan Airlines in 1988.
 YA-TAR served with Ariana Afghan until sold to Caspian Airlines on 15 March 1998, 11 years after it was built.
 It was re-registered as EP-CPG in 1999.

-The aircraft was checked for safety in June 2009 and was given a flight licence until 2010.
-This was also stated by an Armenian aviation official, saying that the plane had gone through technical controls in Mineralnye Vody Airport in southern Russia in June.
+At the time of the accident, the aircraft had accumulated 27,510 flight hours and 16,813 cycles.
+Its last major overhaul had been performed on 18 March 2005.
+Following the overhaul, it had completed 9,888 hours and 6,581 cycles up to one day before the accident.
+The aircraft was checked for safety in June 2009 and was given a flight license until 2010.
+According to an Armenian aviation official, the plane had gone through technical controls in Mineralnye Vody Airport in southern Russia in June.

-The flight crew consisted of captain Ali Asghar Shir Akbari, first officer Javad Masoumi Hesari, navigator Mahdi Firouse Souheil, and flight engineer Nima Salehie Rezve.
+Engine history

+The aircraft was equipped with three Soloviev D-30KU-154-II twin-shaft, low-bypass turbofan engines.
+The engines were configured in the standard Tu-154M arrangement: engine no.1 on a pylon on the left rear of the fuselage, engine no.3 on a pylon on the right rear, and engine no.2 mounted in the tail.

+No. 1 engine was manufactured in 1992 and had been used for a total of 17,726 flight hours and 9,117 cycles.
+It was installed on the aircraft in September 2008.
+Its last overhaul was conducted in November 2007.
+According to official calculations, the engine had been used for 3,911 hours and 1,843 cycles since its last overhaul.
+Engine no. 2 was manufactured in 1993 and had accumulated a total of 16,060 flight hours and had undergone a total of 6,669 cycles.
+It was last overhauled in February 2008.
+No. 3 engine was considerably the youngest, as it was manufactured in 1994 and had a total of 9,507 flight hours and a total of 3,718 flight cycles.
+It was overhauled in September 2008, the latest among the other two.